SeeuSim/DogeTTM-FrontEnd/README.md

 - API call functions for NFT data and routing from backend to frontend.
 - Graphing functions

-To-Do for Milestone 3:
+What we have accomplished for Milestone 3:
 - Finish training our price prediction model and integrate it into our code.
 - Debug and finish our search bar feature.
-- Test different ML models (linear regression, CNN, RNN) and document their respective accuracy rates.
+- Test different ML models (linear regression, CNN, RNN) and pick an optimal one
 - Optimise our fetch requests for NFT data for faster loadtime.
-- User authentication system and possibly a personal wallet
 - CSS styling

+Additional features/touch-up we would like to add before Splashdown:
+- Refining the machine learning to be even more accurate
+- Add a personal wallet
+- Further CSS styling